 ABOUT THE AUTHOR:

-I voluntarily reviewed a copy of this book that was provided by Harvest House.
+I voluntarily reviewed a digital copy of this book provided by the author.
 A favorable review was not required and all views expressed are my own.

 ABOUT THE BOOK: